OPRAH'S DEAD SON

 "Yeah, I heard.
 Like The Jefferson Bible.
 Abraham told me about it, but I've never seen it."

 "Nobody has.
-We all just hear about it out of the blue.
-Any time he doesn't know what else to say he comes up with a quote from his so-called bible.
+We all just hear about it.
+Any time he doesn't know what else to say he comes up with a so-called quote from his so-called bible.
 I call it 'The Bullshit Bible.'
 That pisses him off.
 'Bullshit, my ass,' he says."
 She smiles her radiant smile.
-"It's mostly things he thinks Jesus might have said, or things he thinks Jesus should have said, or things he wishes Jesus would've said.
-The Jefferson Bible was mainly New Testament stuff but Dad just says anything that strikes his fancy: Shakespeare, Janis Joplin, Bob Dylan, The Gnostic Gospels."
+"It's mostly just things he thinks Jesus might have said, or things he thinks Jesus should have said, or things he wishes Jesus would've said.
+The Jefferson Bible was mainly just New Testament stuff but Dad comes up with anything that comes to mind: Shakespeare, The Beatles, Janis Joplin, Bob Dylan, The Gnostic Gospels."

 "Like what?"